efouad/LED-Workshop/README.md

 ## Overview
 This workshop uses Java to program an individually-addressible Red-Green-Blue (RGB) LED strip consisting of eight LEDs.
 The strip is wired to an Arduino microcontroller, which connects to a computer over USB.
 The software to communicate with the Arduino has already been written -- the goal here is to create different light patterns that achieve a particular effect, including
 1. Static patterns
- a.
-All LEDs on, single color
+   * All LEDs on, single color
- b.
-Rainbow colors
+   * Rainbow colors
- c.
-Alternating colors (odd vs. even)
+   * Alternating colors (odd vs. even)
- d.
-Fade along strip: dim to bright
+   * Fade along strip: dim to bright
 2. Time-varying patterns
- a.
-Flashing colors
+   * Flashing colors
- b.
-Wipe a color across the strip
+   * Wipe a color across the strip
- c.
-Bouncing a single color from end to end
+   * Bouncing a single color from end to end
- d.
-Pulsing between dim and bright
+   * Pulsing between dim and bright
 3. Your own imagination